dennis-lin-recruiting-2017/about-me/README.md

 I created a tool that creates UI verification tests from uploaded video.
 The tool comes with a web-based interface to create the UI test with.

-You can explore the video and processing results here: [Link to GitHub files](https://www.github.com)

-You can watch the video demon on YouTube here: [Link - to be added](https://youtube.com)
+You can watch the video demon on YouTube here: [Link](https://youtu.be/UsMLAnpqFP8)